BioPhoton/ngRe/README.md

 # Observable View Events

-Observables direct from templates this could be:
+Observables from templates could be from following sources:
-- DomEvents
+- Dom (DomEvents)
-- WebComponent CustomEvents
+- WebComponent (CustomEvents)
 - Angular Output Events

-In best case directly over vanilla js, no output bindings from angular.
+**Current Options**
+- Retrieve OutputObservables directly from ViewChild
+- A Decorator that links to a Component from the template like ngx-template-streams (works for angular components only)
+- DomEvents and CustomEvents listener (works not for angular components)
+-

+The goal is to find the most generic way for the listed sources.
-With web-components this is possible here no need to rely on angular specific template syntax.
+With DomEvents and CustomEvents it is already possible the exception is angular specific stuff.

 ```typescript
   ngAfterContentInit() {